 The purpose of this course is to introduce students to the techniques of financial analysis with applications to corporate finance.
 We assume the perspective of the financial manager, making decisions about what investments to undertake and how to finance these projects.
 The concepts developed in this course form the foundation for all future finance courses.
 The main topics covered include the time value of money and the net present value rule; valuation of bonds and stocks; capital budgeting decisions; uncertainty and the trade-off between risk and return; corporate financing decisions, and financial planning.

-Financial Economics (University of Texas at Austin, Summer Session)
+Financial Economics (University of Texas at Austin Summer Session, Southwestern University)

 This course is intended for undergraduates with an interest in quantitative financial analysis from an economics perspective, which includes the theory and analytical tools used to make investment decisions, as well as paradigms of security valuation.
 The first unit of the course covers the economics of uncertainty.
 After examining the details of consumer decision-making under uncertainty, we use that general framework as a basis for understanding equilibrium and no-arbitrage theories of securities pricing.
 This will include, but not be limited to, the capital asset pricing model (CAPM), Arrow-Debreu theories, the arbitrage pricing theory (APT), and options.
 We finish the course by considering the applications of these concepts in a corporate finance framework.